-The George Floyd Global Memorial was established to bring together members of George Floyd's family and the local community to preserve these creative expressions of pain and hope of the people for the people.
-Our work is to ensure that the stories of the community are told and used as educational resources for generations to come.
+The George Floyd Global Memorial was established to bring together members of George Floyd's family, the local community, and the world to demand and pursue justice.
+Our work ensures that the stories of the community are told within their original narratives, and used as educational resources for generations to come.
 The George Floyd Global Memorial is and will continue to be a living memorial that inspires all people to pursue justice.

 Wherever you may be in the world

 You can be part of our story.
 Bring an offering in person, or send your expressions virtually by tagging @gfgmemorial on social media.

 Additionally, donations to the George Floyd Global Memorial go directly to the care, conservation, and preservation of the offerings left by the community visitors to the physical space at the George Floyd Global Memorial in Minneapolis, MN, as well as our plans for a permanent home.
 Thank you for joining us in our mission.